OceanLabs/iOS-Print-SDK/Kite-SDK/docs/migration.md

  Nothing to install, but please see the API changes section below or the [documentation](Kite-SDK/docs/custom_photo_sources.md) for details.

  #### Git Submodule
- * We have removed the static KiteSDK.a library with a dynamic Kite.framework.
+ * We have removed the static KiteSDK.a library with a dynamic KiteSDK.framework.
 This includes all assets so no need to have them in the Copy Resources build phase anymore.
-Please remove the static library and add Kite.framework to the embedded libraries section of the General tab of your target.
+Please remove the static library and add KiteSDK.framework to the embedded libraries section of the General tab of your target.
  * All submodule dependencies have been removed.
 Please install the PayPal dependency separately (linking with the Kite SDK is not needed).

  ## API Changes